 5. Weakened Immunity

 One common symptom of carrying too much stress is a weakened immune system.
 If you are catching every bug that comes around, if you get sick more than you used to and if you stay sick longer than you used to, these are signs that you are already experiencing burnout or are on your way to burnout.

 6. Excessive Use of Alcohol or Drugs

 This is a serious symptom of caregiver burnout and will have destructive consequences for both you and the person you are caring for.
-Before you beginning drinking or taking too many sleeping pills to get through the night, take some time to really think about your current lifestyle.
+Take some time to really think about your current lifestyle.
 There are many more healthy ways to reduce your stress and avoid burnout than turning to drinking or drugs.

 Tips to Prevent or Ease Caregiver Burnout

 - Remind yourself that you are human and give yourself permission to make mistakes.

 - Stay up-to-date on your preventative medical, dental, and other health exams.

 - Visit with your doctor when you feel that you are getting sick.